mmastrac/keepcalm/README.md

 ## Basic syntax

-The traditional Rust shared object patterns tend to be somewhat verbose, for example:
+The traditional Rust shared object patterns tend to be somewhat verbose and repetitive, for example:

 ```rust
 # use std::sync::{Arc, Mutex};